agonzalezro/kubernetes-for-botella/README.md

 kubernetes-for-botella
 ======================

+**NOTE: Beta POC, don't use for anything serious, don't laugh too much with the code :)**

 This is a plugin for [botella](https://agonzalezro.github.io/botella/), it's a POC to show how to interact with a Kubernetes cluster with botella.

 Usage